httpwg/http-extensions/draft-ietf-httpbis-retrofit.md

 1. If the first character of input_string is not "@", fail parsing.
 2. Discard the first character of input_string.
-3. Let date_string be the result of consuming the first 20 characters of input_string.
+3. Let output_date be the result of running Parsing an Integer or Decimal with input_string (see {{Section 4.2.4 of STRUCTURED-FIELDS}}).
-4. If the last character of date_string is not "Z", fail parsing.
+4. If output_date is a Decimal, fail parsing.
-5. Let output_date be the result of parsing date_string as an ISO 8601 Date, according to {{Section 5.6 of RFC3339}}, as an integer number of seconds delta from 1 January 1970 00:00:00 UTC.
-If the string cannot be parsed, fail parsing.
-6. Return output_date.
+5. Return output_date.